cloudstax/firecamp/docs/installation/README.md

 ## Create the Stateful Service
 The MongoDB or PostgreSQL cluster could be simply created using the firecamp-service-cli.
 In case the service creation command fails, could simply retry it. **It is recommended that you should change the root user's password after the service is created.**

 For example, the cluster "t1" is created at region us-east-1.
-To create a 3 replias MongoDB cluster on 3 availability zones, with 100GB volume for every replica.
+To create a 3 replias MongoDB cluster on 3 availability zones, with 100GB data volume and 10GB journal volume for each replica.
 The default DB user/password is dbadmin/changeme.
 Run:
 ```
-firecamp-service-cli -op=create-service -service-type=mongodb -region=us-east-1 -cluster=t1 -service-name=mymongo -replicas=3 -volume-size=100 -admin=dbadmin -passwd=changeme
+firecamp-service-cli -op=create-service -service-type=mongodb -region=us-east-1 -cluster=t1 -service-name=mymongo -replicas=3 -volume-size=100 -journal-volume-size=10 -admin=dbadmin -passwd=changeme
 ```

-To create a 3 nodes PostgreSQL cluster on 3 availability zones, with 100GB volume for every replica.
+To create a 3 nodes PostgreSQL cluster on 3 availability zones, with 100GB data volume and 10GB journal volume for each replica.
 The default DB user/password is postgres/changeme, and the PostgreSQL replication user/password is repluser/replpassword.
 Run:
 ```
-firecamp-service-cli -op=create-service -service-type=postgresql -region=us-east-1 -cluster=t1 -service-name=mypg -replicas=3 -volume-size=100 -passwd=changeme -replication-user=repluser -replication-passwd=replpassword
+firecamp-service-cli -op=create-service -service-type=postgresql -region=us-east-1 -cluster=t1 -service-name=mypg -replicas=3 -journal-volume-size=10 -volume-size=100 -passwd=changeme -replication-user=repluser -replication-passwd=replpassword
 ```

 For more details, please refer to each service's tutorials in the service's readme, such as [MongoDB](https://github.com/cloudstax/firecamp/tree/master/catalog/mongodb).

+The general service creation steps:
+1. Create the Volumes and persist the metadata to the FireCamp DB.
+This is usually very fast.
+But if AWS is slow at creating the Volume, this step will be slow as well.
+2. Create the service on the container orchestration framework, such as AWS ECS, and wait for all service containers running.
+The speed depends on how fast the container orchestration framework could start all containers.
+3. If the service, such as MongoDB, requires the additional initialization work, start the service initialization task.
+The speed also depends on how fast the container orchestration framework schedules the task.
+4. The initialization task will initialize the service.
+For example, the MongoDB initialization task does:
+  * Initialize the MongoDB replication.
+  * Wait some time (10 seconds) for MongoDB to stabilize.
+  * Create the admin user.
+  * Notify the manage server to do the post initialization work.
+  * The manage server will do the post initialization works: Update the mongod.conf of every replica to enable MongoDB Authentication and restart all MongoDB containers.

+In case the service creation fails, please simply retry it.

 ## Delete the Stateful Service
 The service could be deleted by one command.
 For example, to delete the MongoDB or PostgreSQL cluster, run: